Oh! Oku

 Oh!
-Oku (大奥, Ōoku) is a Japanese historic romantic drama film released on December 23, 2006, by Fuji Television.
+Oku (大奥, Ōoku), also known as Oh-Oku: The Women of the Inner Palace, is a Japanese historical romantic drama film released on December 23, 2006, by Fuji Television.
 The film revolves around the Ejima-Ikushima affair of 1714.
-Director Tōru Hayashi and screenplay writer Taeko Asano also directed and wrote the 2003~2005 television series of the same name on the Fuji Television.
+Director Tōru Hayashi and screenplay writer Taeko Asano also directed and wrote the 2003~2005 television series of the same name for the same company.